The impact of block sizes in a data centre

 What is block size?

-Most who are responsible for data centre design and operation know the term as an asterisk on a performance specification sheet of a storage system, or a configuration setting in a synthetic I/O generator.
-Performance specifications on a storage system are often the result of a synthetic test using the most favorable block size (often 4K or smaller) for an array to maximise the number of IOPS that an array can service.
-Synthetic I/O generators typically allow one to set this, but users often have no idea what the distribution of block sizes are across their workloads, or if it is even possibly to simulate that with synthetic I/O. The reality is that many applications draw a unique mix of block sizes at any given time, depending on the activity.
+Most of those who are responsible for data centre design and operation know the term as an asterisk on a performance specification sheet of a storage system, or a configuration setting in a synthetic I/O generator.
+Performance specifications for a storage system are often the result of a synthetic test using the most favourable block size (often 4K or smaller) for an array to maximise the number of Input/Output Operations Per Second (IOPS) that it can service.
+Synthetic I/O generators typically allow one to set this, but users often have no idea what the distribution of block sizes are across their workloads, or if it is even possible to simulate that with synthetic I/O. The reality is that many applications draw a unique mix of block sizes at any given time, depending on the activity.

 The difficulty with understanding the impact of block sizes always comes back to one key issue - the lack of ability to view them, and interpret their impact.
 This is quite surprising considering how many performance issues related to storage are ultimately tied to block sizes.
 Understanding such an important element of storage shouldn’t be so difficult.